ninagw3/Walrus_from_space/README.md

 # Walrus_from_space
-This GitHub is the code used for the Masters of Research Project for the Cambridge AI4ER, titled:
+This GitHub is the code used for the Masters of Research Project, titled:

-### **Walrus from space, using satellite images to monitor walrus haul-ours across Svalbard.**
+### **Walrus From Space: Monitoring Walrus Haul-out Sites with Satellite Imagery.**

 ---